HawDevelopment/Ro-Express/docs/Getting_Started.md

 local app = express.App.new()

-app:get("/Method 1", function(req, res)
+app:get("/Method 1", function()

 end)

-app:delete("/Method 2", function(req, res)
+app:delete("/Method 2", function()

 end)

-app:post("/Method 2", function(req, res)
+app:post("/Method 2", function()

 end)

 app:Listen("Tree")
 ```

-Apps or "Trees" can be made on the server and client.
+Apps or "Trees" can be made on both server and client.
-Now when any request to the Remotes is made, it will call its coresponding function.s

 ## Request and Response

 You can use Request to get all the incoming data from the caller, and use Response to specify the response data.